 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 Given its value, which some speculators believe could increase if the market picks up, a lot of people have an interest in getting their hands on bitcoin.
 Specifically, your bitcoin.
 They’ll stop at nothing to get it, so any bitcoin purchased is at risk to a whole host of different attacks, from hackers installing crypto miners onto your computer, to dubious crypto exchanges sweeping your investments into private accounts.
-Here are the scams you ought to pay attention to, some notes on how to prevent scams, and what to do if you’ve been scammed.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Here are the scams you ought to pay attention to, some notes on how to prevent scams, and what to do if you’ve been scammed.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Types of bitcoin scams

 Ponzi schemes often masquerade as bitcoin wallets or trading games.
 You’re invited to invest money into their software, which usually guarantees daily returns (which you’re encouraged to reinvest in the software), and often promise to invest all of the money they’ve collected into the bitcoin market.
 The creators of the software often promise to have cracked the crypto market by using some magic trading algorithm they’ve developed, which is advertised as an endless money stream.